State of M&A Data Rooms — Q1 2026 Read the report →

 Start with fit, not fame.

-- Stage & check size: Do they routinely lead at your stage (pre-seed/seed/A/growth)?
-Do they write checks at the level you actually need (not too small to be distracting, not so large it distorts)?
+• Stage and check size: Do they routinely lead at your stage (pre-seed/seed/A/growth)?
+Do they write checks at the level you actually need?

-- Signaling & follow-on: Will they champion you in your next round?
+• Signaling and follow-on: Will they champion you in your next round?
 Check whether they've supported portfolio companies through multiple financings.

 A quick sorting matrix (use this before meetings):

-Below are 10 active, AI-forward investors with recent, material AI deals and meaningful firepower.
-For each, you'll see their center of gravity, recent proof, and practical tips.
+Below are 10 active, AI-forward investors with recent deals and meaningful firepower.
+For each: their center of gravity, recent proof, and practical tips.

 1) Andreessen Horowitz (a16z) — "Full-stack AI, from infra to apps"

-Why they matter: Massive dry powder explicitly earmarked for AI; leads and co-leads at every stage.
-In 2025, a16z set up a new multi-billion pool with dedicated AI funds; they've also led marquee 2025 rounds like Thinking Machines Lab.
+Why they matter: Massive dry powder explicitly earmarked for AI; leads and co-leads at every stage. a16z set up multi-billion pools with dedicated AI funds and led marquee rounds like Thinking Machines Lab.
 (Financial Times)

-Recent AI signals: Led/participated in Character.AI (earlier) and continued to add net-new AI names in 2025.
+Recent AI signals: Led/participated in Character.AI and continued to add net-new AI names through 2025-2026.
 (Andreessen Horowitz)

 Work with them if: You want heavyweight support on recruiting, distribution, and future rounds, and you're building a category-defining infra or app.